MVCoconut/coconut.storybook/README.md

 	Storybook.add(new Button(), new AnotherComponent());
 }

-@:title('foo/Button') // optional title, default to full path of the class, separated by a slash ("/") class Button extends Component {
+@:title('foo/Button') // optional title, default to full path of the class separated by a slash ("/") class Button extends Component {
 	@:story // functions tagged with @:story will be added to storybook function withText() '